 If working with remote hires forces you to become more intentional, thoughtful, and systematized, that's only going to make your entire team better.

 Want to learn more?
-Here’s some great further reading on managing remote teams:
+Here's some great further reading on best practices for hiring remotely:

 Managing your remote employees:

 - The unfortunate truth is that you may need to do layoffs remotely (if you haven’t already).
 Learn how to do it in a fair and caring way while remote: How to Do Layoffs (Even If You Have to Do them Remotely)

 Common pitfalls and mistakes to avoid:

 - Managing remotely is a lot different from managing when you’re all in an office together.
 These are the most common mistakes we’ve found managers make when leading remote employees: 5 Common Mistakes Managers Make with Remote Workers

 - As we touched on earlier, partially remote is a lot different from fully remote or distributed teams, so be prepared for extra challenges if you have a hybrid approach.
 Here are The 5 Major Pitfalls of Managing a Partially Remote Team

 Being a great leader and manager to your remote employees:

 - Building rapport with remote team members is a lot harder than when you’re face to face, so here’s what to do about it: How to Build Rapport with Your Remote Team Members

 - Use these questions to learn more about your remote employees and cover topics that will matter most to them specifically: 31 Questions to Ask Remote Employees to Better Support Them

 - Want to really nail the fundamentals of managing remote team members?
 This is our most popular post on the subject: 11 Essential Tips for Managing Remote Employees

 - And in response to our tips on remote work, Hacker News has some interesting comments and suggestions here.